NJUPTAAA/biblioteca/README.md

-# Babel La Biblioteca
+# Biblioteca La Babel
-*Babel La Biblioteca* (**BLB**) is a public-domained description dialects library for Online Judge problems powered by NOJ Babel.
+*Biblioteca La Babel* (**BLB**) is a public-domained description dialects library for Online Judge problems powered by NOJ Babel.

 ## Structure
 **BLB** uses hierarchical model for problems, each online judge have there own BABEL designations, thus have their own directory for problems.